gmcmacran/bayesian_p_values/README.md

 ### Main Take Aways

-- For tests about a Gaussian random variable, changes in the conjugate prior did not have major affects of p value calculations.
+- For tests about a Gaussian random variable, changes in the conjugate prior did not have major effects of p value calculations.
 - For tests about a Poisson random variable, the prior distribution had a great deal of influence.
 - For tests about a Bernoulli random variable, the prior distribution